There are many factors to think about when you’re choosing a health plan — and the cost is often a big one.

 How frequently you use medical services, how you access care and how you save to pay for it can all affect your overall health care expenses.
 The use of digital tools and online resources can help, too.

 Here are five tips to think about:

-For any health plan you choose, you’ll pay a monthly payment, called a premium, to keep your policy active.
-Depending on your plan, you may also pay each time you receive medical care.
-Generally, the higher your premiums, the lower your out-of-pocket costs — and vice versa.
-Those out-of-pocket costs may include copayments, deductibles and coinsurance.
+1. Consider how often you use health care services.
+For most health plans, you pay a monthly premium for a policy.
+Generally, the higher the premium, the lower your out-of-pocket costs — and vice versa.
+Out-of-pocket costs may include charges like copayments, deductibles and coinsurance.

-More employers are offering health plans that include a Health Savings Account (HSA) option.
-An HSA is a personal bank account specifically for health-related expenses.
-These accounts offer a triple tax advantage: Money is deposited pre-tax from your paycheck, accrues interest tax-free and withdraws are not taxed as long as the money is used for qualified health-related expenses.
+One more thing: Some employers are offering health plans that include a health savings account (HSA) option.
+An HSA is a personal savings account, specifically for health-related expenses, paired with a high-deductible health plan.
+HSAs offer a triple tax advantage: Money is deposited pre-tax from your paycheck, accrues interest tax-free and is not taxed when withdrawn if funds are used for qualified health-related expenses.

 For more helpful articles and videos about open enrollment, visit uhc.com.